 Type the URL of any public external repository to automatically deploy from that location.
 Both Git and Mercurial repositories are supported.

 Table 1, Windows Azure Web Site Deployment Options

 There are many options as you can see each of which have their own level of complexity and troubleshooting tools and techniques.
 If you encounter errors while publishing from any of these, here are a few tips on what I look at when working with customer on deployment issues.

-You can access some deployment details by entering https://standard.scm.azurewebsites.net (where standard is the name of your Windows Azure Web Site).
+You can access some deployment details by entering https://standard.scm.azurewebsites.net (where standard is the name of your Windows Azure Web App).
 Using your Deployment credentials to login, you can click on the Deployments links, as shown in Figure 3, to download a JSON file containing your deployment logs.
 If the issue is happening on the Windows Azure Web Site side, then the error is likely logged here which might lead you to a solution.
 If there is no logged error, then the issue may be happening before the request reaches the Windows Azure platform.
 In this case you want to focus you effort on the deployment platform.